APA authorizes construction of an 185-room Cambria hotel

 The lodging, proposed by the company Dual Development, will replace a former Quality Inn located on Saranac Avenue in the Town of North Elba.
 It will have more than double the number of rooms once available.

 Some board members questioned APA staff about stormwater run-off mitigations.

 Matthew Tebo, APA designee for the state Department of State and APA board member Andrea Hogan questioned why the development did not include more permeable surfaces for treating stormwater.
 They said they’d like to see the best stormwater treatment practices for a project so close to a water body.

 Despite those comments, the board voted to approve the project’s permit as presented, with member Art Lussi, a Lake Placid hotel operator, abstaining.

-DOUBLE YOUR IMPACT: When you donate to Adirondack Explorer by the end of the year, your gift will be matched, thanks to contributions from our board members and Cloudsplitter Foundation.
+DOUBLE YOUR IMPACT: When you donate to Adirondack Explorer by the end of the year, your gift will be matched, thanks to contributions from our board members.